🔼The name Meribah in the Bible

 It should be noted that the name Meribah also holds some similarity to the word מרה (mara) meaning rebellious, disobedient:

 There is also a visual similarity between the names מריבה (Meribah) and מרב (Merab).
+The form מריבה occurs once as proper word meaning strife, namely in Genesis 13:8.

 For a meaning of the name Meribah, NOBSE Study Bible Name List reads Quarrel.
 Jones' Dictionary of Old Testament Proper Names reads Chiding.
 BDB Theological Dictionary suggests Place Of Strife.